frankiennamdi/boggle-app/README.md

 # Required Technologies
 1. mvn
 2. Java 8.x - chosen for some of its appealing functionality like streams, functions and method references.
-3. Tomcat 8.x - because of the java 8 above.
-4. Developed with IDEA Intellij - chosen as my IDE of choice.
+3. Developed with IDEA Intellij - chosen as my IDE of choice.
-5. Spring Boot 2.0.3 - Please see requirements for this version of Spring Boot https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Release-Notes#third-party-library-upgrades
+4. Spring Boot 2.0.3 - Please see requirements for this version of Spring Boot https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Release-Notes#third-party-library-upgrades